AngelDHackerman/BTC-ETH_Data_Analysis/README.md

-<h1>Is there a significant correlation between Bitcoin/Ethereum prices and other economic indicators, such as the S&P 500?</h1>
+<h1>Is there a significant correlation between Bitcoin prices and other economic indicators, such as the S&P 500?</h1>

-## Data Analysis for Bitcoin and Ethereum from 2014 to 2024
+## Data Analysis for Bitcoin from 2014 to 2024

 This data analysis was done using the dataset from Kaggle: [bitcoin_ethereum-2014-2024](https://www.kaggle.com/datasets/kapturovalexander/bitcoin-and-ethereum-prices-from-start-to-2023)